Narayana Teertha: Sri Krishna Leela Tarangini

-Narayana Teertha was the author of a Sanskrit opera called Sri Krishna Leela Tarangini on the life of the Lord Krishna.
-It deals with the various pastimes of Lord Krishna, starting from describing his various avataras, to his birth, childhood pastimes (Bala Leelas) and ending with his marriage to Sri Rukmini.
+Narayana Teertha was the author of a Sanskrit opera called Sri Krishna Leela Tarangini on the life of the Krishna.
+It deals with the various pastimes of Krishna, starting from describing his various avataras, to his birth, childhood pastimes (Bala Leelas) and ending with his marriage to Rukmini.
 Narayana Teertha uses various literary and musical forms such as songs, prose passages, slokas (praises in verse), dwipadis (couplets), etc. The songs are popularly called "Tarangas" means waves.
 The lyrics are simple yet beautiful and effective.
-The Gita Govinda of Sri Jayadeva Goswami is said to be the inspiration.
-The Gita Govinda of Jayadeva Goswami, Krishna Karnamritam of Sri Bilvamangalacharya, and the Krishna Leela Tarangini of Sri Narayana Teertha are said to be the 'three gems' in medieval Vaishnava literature describing the Lord's various pastimes and plays.
+The Gita Govinda of Jayadeva Goswami is said to be the inspiration.
+The Gita Govinda of Jayadeva Goswami, Krishna Karnamritam of Sri Bilvamangalacharya, and the Krishna Leela Tarangini of Narayana Teertha are said to be the 'three gems' in medieval Vaishnava literature describing the deity's various pastimes and plays.

 Legend has it that the inspiration to compose this piece occurred when he was along the banks of Naducauvery.
 He was suffering from a serious stomach ailment and prayed that he should be given the strength to go back to Tirupati, where it all started.
 A divine voice asked him to follow a boar (Varaha) to wherever it led him.
 The Varaha led him to Bhupatirajapuram, which came to be known as `Varagur' (meaning 'Varaha' or boar, and 'Ur' or village) later.
 The boar which guided Narayana Teertha to Bhupatirajapuram was no ordinary boar, but Lord Varaha (the boar-form of Krishna) himself.
 The people of the village knew that a great personality was coming, due to many auspicious omens.
-With their help, he built a beautiful temple for the ancient idols of Sri Lakshmi-Narayana, Navaneetha Krishna and Sri Srinivasa (Venkateshwara) (which were there in the village) and settled down on the banks of river 'Kudamurutty' the name by which the Cauvery was known at this place.
+With their help, he re-built the beautiful Sri Lakshmi-Narayana temple, Navaneetha Krishna and Sri Srinivasa (Venkateshwara) (which were there in the village) and settled down on the banks of river 'Kudamurutty' the name by which the Cauvery was known at this place.

 Tarangini is an opera highly suitable for dance drama and it has been very well utilized by Indian classical dancers, especially in Kuchipudi over the last two centuries.
 Tarangini consists of 12 Tarangams and encapsulates 153 songs, 302 slokams and 31 choornikaas.
 Teertha followed Veda VyAsa's Bhagavatam and concentrated on the 10th skandam.